HackBulgaria/Programming101-3/week5/1-Dungeons-and-Pythons/README.md

 `name` and `damage` are self explanatory.

 * `mana_cost` means that the spell needs at least that much amount of mana in order to be casted.
 Raise an error if you cannot cast that spell.
 * `cast_range` is a bit more special and related to the Dungeon.
 You can cast that spell on an enemy, which is within the `cast_range`.
 If `cast_range` is 1, you can attack enemies, that are next to you.
-If cast range is greater than 1, you can attack enemies from distance, that is `cast_range` squares away.
+If cast range is greater than 1, you can attack enemies from distance, that is `cast_range` squares away. **Casting range is only calculated in a straight line.
+You cannot curve spells**

 ## The Dungeons and treasures